 US President Donald Trump (L) and Chinese President Xi Jinping (R) (AFP-Yonhap)

-The coronavirus pandemic, which saw its first known patient in China and its highest death toll in the United States, is fueling the already intense rivalry between the two nations, as US President Donald Trump continues pinning blame on China for the outbreak and Beijing slams back, rejecting an international inquiry into the source of the pathogen.
+The coronavirus pandemic, which saw its first known patient in China and its highest death toll in the US, is fueling the intense rivalry between the two nations, as US President Donald Trump blames China for the outbreak and Beijing slams back, rejecting an international inquiry into the source of the pathogen.

 International relations experts say the friction between the two countries over the disease is an extension of their chronically sour relations marred by an acrimonious trade dispute.

-“The US-China conflict is not confined to pursuing economic dominance, however; it is part of a broader struggle for global hegemony between the world’s two biggest economic powers, with each side unwilling to step back unconditionally,” Hwang Ji-hwan, who teaches international relations at the University of Seoul, told The Korea Herald.
+“The US-China conflict isn’t just about economic dominance, however; it is part of a broader struggle for global hegemony between the two biggest economies, with each side unwilling to step back unconditionally,” Hwang Ji-hwan, who teaches international relations at the University of Seoul, told The Korea Herald.

 The winner of the conflict will likely reshape the world order in the coming century, so the feud will not be easy to resolve.
 Nonetheless, the two economic giants could reach short-term arrangements for their own good, according to Hwang.